collapsed-stacks/startups/questions/12541/i-am-going-to-start-it-services-company-am-i-eligible-to-apply-for-bizspark.md

 - posted by: [Scott Moses Sunarto](https://stackexchange.com/users/5589688/scott-moses-sunarto) on 2017-04-24
 - score: 0

-<p>BizSpark does not accept IT companies moving in consultant/service business.
-They will only accept your company if you can show them your existing products/plan/prototype</p>
+BizSpark does not accept IT companies moving in consultant/service business.
+They will only accept your company if you can show them your existing products/plan/prototype